juanse77/EdgeLocator/README.md

 *We have omitted the details of the operations leading to this solution.
 For more detailed calculations, see the original article.*

 As the windows are different, the estimation of hues A and B will also be affected.
-The hues for the vertical case are now:
+The hues for the horizontal case are now:

 ![\displaystyle A = {1 \over 3} (F_{i,j+4} + F_{i-m,j+4} + F_{i-m,j+3})](https://render.githubusercontent.com/render/math?math=%5Cdisplaystyle%20A%20%3D%20%7B1%20%5Cover%203%7D%20(F_%7Bi%2Cj%2B4%7D%20%2B%20F_%7Bi-m%2Cj%2B4%7D%20%2B%20F_%7Bi-m%2Cj%2B3%7D))